 Yes, Allison is tenacious.
 She sets goals for herself and works day and night to achieve them.
 Does anyone question her extraordinary work ethic?
 At the American Eventing Championships this year, two of her students who had driven down for the week to watch her, regaled us with tales of what a great teacher she is and how long and hard she works.
 They said that at times Allison will give 10-12 lessons with out a break and that everyone is thrilled with their improvement because of her.

 Allison has great empathy for horses.
-I have heard it said that Allison likes to ride difficult horses, perhaps enjoys the challenge.
+I have heard it said that Allison likes to ride difficult horses, perhaps she enjoys the challenge.
 I don’t believe that is true.
 I think she feels something in these horses, she understands them, and she has a connection to their spirit, a great empathy, an understanding of them.
-I truly think she can sense horses capabilities and loves to bring it out in that horse.
-An example of this that I love is her little wild red horse Ben, who was unridden until gelded at 7.
-She took him all the way to Rolex and we all marveled at that.
+I truly think she can sense a horse’s capabilities and loves to bring it out in that horse.
+An example of this that I love is her little wild red horse Ben.
+Ben was unridden until he was gelded at 7 years old.
+Allison took him all the way to Rolex and we all marveled at that.
 And what a turnaround we are seeing in Arthur.
-He was so wild and spooky to start and now we have watched him perform a most magnificent dressage test at the Radnor 2 star.
+He was so wild and spooky to start and now we have watched him perform a most magnificent dressage test at the Radnor CCI2*.

 Allison has such fortitude.
 She is so good under pressure and so resilient.
 It amazes me that when she succeeds she is always thinking how to make it better and when bad things happen she can somehow go forward with even more determination.
 When “Berger” was kicked, it was a devastating blow both to him and to her.
 But her determination, hard work, and care, not to mention lots of expense, have won out and I believe that we will see great things for that pair.